bbauska/Coursera-Bootstrap/readme.md

 by the useminPrepare.

 The next one is uglify.
 Inside uglify also I just need to specify this dist as empty.
-If I don\'t specify these, then the usemin task doesn\'t work correctly.
+If I don&apos;t specify these, then the usemin task doesn&apos;t work correctly.

-That\'s why I need to specify all of these things explicitly.
+That&apos;s why I need to specify all of these things explicitly.

 For cssmin also I would say dist empty.

-And then, the next task that I\'m going to configure is called filerev.
+And then, the next task that I&apos;m going to configure is called filerev.

 You saw me installing the filerev plugin for Grunt.